partiallyordered/postman-migration/Proposal.md

 ### Test Suites
 This document proposes that all usage of Postman for automated testing should be replaced by Jest.
 A tool exists to automatically convert Postman tests to Jest Javascript tests.
-It has been successfully used to convert the entire Mowali Postman test suite.
+It has been successfully used to convert and execute the entire Mowali Postman test suite.
 It does not produce perfect code, but it produces code that can be much more easily maintained, refactored and improved than Postman collections.

 ### Postman's Role
 This document proposes one use for Postman as a UI for the Mojaloop admin API, and the FSPIOP API.
 The Mojaloop project should scale back its usage of Postman to provide an example set of requests against these APIs to enable interactive testing and usage of Mojaloop and FSPIOP functionality.

-One limitation of this proposal is the asynchronous nature of the FSPIOP API.
-Postman is not well-suited to this type of interface and it may not be useful for this task.
-In this case, it may still be deemed useful as an interface to the Mojaloop admin API, for system operators and QA.

 ## Glossary